-The idea of employing ground combat troops as such on American soil against Americans was more than unsettling.
-Whenever he was required to consider that contingency during planning sessions and exercises, the images of a combat engineer vehicle tearing its way through the Branch Dividian compound played over and over in his mind like a looped film clip.
-Philosophically he understood the President was not only well within his rights to use the Army in an emergency, from time to time circumstances all but dictated it.
-Whether it was in response to a natural disaster such as hurricane Katrina, the dispersing of the Bonus Army in 1931 or safe guarding the Little Rock Nine when state and local officials refused to do so, there were times when the Army was the only force the President had at his disposal that could be relied on to tackle a difficult and, all too often, onerous task.
+The idea of employing ground combat troops on American soil against Americans was more than unsettling.
+Whenever he was required to consider that contingency during planning sessions and exercises, the images of a combat engineer vehicle tearing its way through the Branch Davidian compound played over and over in his mind like a looped film clip.
+Philosophically, he understood the President was not only well within his rights to use the Army in an emergency, but from time to time circumstances all but dictated it.
+And whether it was in response to a natural disaster such as Hurricane Katrina, the dispersing of the Bonus Army in 1931, or safe guarding the Little Rock Nine when state and local officials refused to do so, there were times when the Army was the only force the President had at his disposal that could be relied on to tackle a difficult and, all too often, onerous task.
 With the adjutant general of the Arizona National Guard refusing to respond to calls from the chairman of the Joint Chiefs, the mission of containing and, if necessary, suppressing the revolt Devin and his people were in the process of fermenting had fallen to the United States Army.

-What concerned Morrison was an appreciation that even if Colonel Devin and his followers could be coerced into peacefully submitting to a military show of force, the reputation of the Army, an institution Morrison had devoted his entire adult life to and loved with a passion only a soldier could understand, would be sullied in the eyes of a large portion of the American public.
+What concerned Morrison was an appreciation that even if Colonel Devin and his followers could be coerced into peacefully submitting to a military show of force, the reputation of the Army—an institution Morrison had devoted his entire adult life to and loved with a passion only a soldier could understand—would be sullied in the eyes of a large portion of the American public.

 If that had been the only issue in play, he would have issued the necessary orders without hesitation, personally distasteful as that would have been.
 Nor was the legality and necessity of employing Federal troops his only concern.
-The Insurrection Act as amended in 2007 was gave the President the authority to use the military in a situation such as the one he, the President, was facing.
-What really concerned Morrison were the instructions the SecDef himself had issued and what the troops who he’d be ordering to go toe-to-toe with Devin and his people would do when they receiver their marching orders.
+The Insurrection Act as amended in 2007 gave the President the authority to use the military in a situation such as the one the President was facing.

+But what really concerned Morrison were the instructions the SecDef himself had issued and what the troops ordered to go toe-to-toe with Devin and his people would do when they received their marching orders.
 Members of the Arizona Home Guard were not wild-eyed crazies or fanatical terrorists.
-As the reports being filed by the pair of journalists WNN had imbedded with them were making perfectly clear, each and every man and woman who belonged to Devin’s little band were veterans, patriotic Americans who were no different than the soldiers he would be sending against them.
+As the reports being filed by the pair of journalists WNN had imbedded with them were making perfectly clear, each and every man and woman who belonged to Devin’s little band were veterans, patriotic Americans no different than the soldiers he’d be sending in against them.

-No, Morrison corrected himself.
+“No,” Morrison thought.
+He corrected himself.
 That was wrong.
-Where as a majority of his lower ranking enlisted had never heard a shot fired in anger, if the information he had concerning the members of Devin’s militia was to be believed, every one of them were combat veterans.
+Whereas a majority of his lower ranking enlisted had never heard a shot fired in anger, if the information he had concerning the members of Devin’s militia was to be believed, every one of them were combat veterans.
 They had undergone their trial by fire.
-In doing so, they had learned how to master the fear closing with the enemy and engaging them gave rise to.
-Even more disconcerting was an appreciation more than a few of the senior NCOs and officers not only had served with or knew members of the Arizona Home Guard, they were sympathetic to the stated aims of the Guard.
+In doing so, they had learned how to master the fear that closing with the enemy and engaging them gave rise to.
+Even more disconcerting was an appreciation that more than a few of the senior NCOs and officers not only had served with or knew members of the Arizona Home Guard, they were sympathetic to the stated aims of the Guard.
 What would happen, Morrison wondered, if the troops he dispatched to Arizona went over to Devin?